frankfarmer/lockpop/README.md

    ```

 ### Running the Game
-1. Open `src/index.html` in your web browser to play the game.
+1. Open `index.html` in your web browser to play the game.
+2. Or visit the [GitHub Pages site](https://frankfarmer.github.io/lockpop/) to play online.

 ## How to Play
-- Click the button at the right moment to unlock the lock.
+- Press the **spacebar** at the right moment to unlock the lock.
 - Each successful unlock increases your score.
 - The game gets progressively harder with each level.

-## Contributing
-Feel free to submit issues or pull requests to improve the game!

-## License
-This project is licensed under the MIT License.